alhajee/ckan/doc/maintaining/background-tasks.rst

 The easiest way to do that is to use `ckanext-rq
 <https://github.com/davidread/ckanext-rq>`_, which provides a back-port of the
-new system to older CKAN versions.
+new system to older FMLD versions.

 If you are unable to use *ckanext-rq* then you will need to write your code in such a way that it works on both systems.
 This could looks as follows.
 First